bennorth/dragon32-invaders-revenge/write-up.md

 * **No pseudo-random numbers.**  Although the behaviour of the defenders seems random, there are not even any pseudo-random numbers involved.
 The random-looking behaviour emerges from the deterministic logic for starting new defender patrols.
 * **Interleaved code and data.**  The lump of machine code is not neatly divided into data and code.
 Code is interspersed with data; sometimes a variable appears in the middle of the code for the subroutine it is used in.
 * **Fine-grained movement for the player ship.**  The defenders move horizontally by four pixels at a time, allowing simpler code because four pixels are stored in one byte of video memory.
 The fact that the defenders move in four-pixel steps is part of the style of the game.
-But the player can move at a two-pixel resolution, and has two different bitmaps (["right position"](disassembly.html#LBL--GFX_PlayerRightPosn) and ["left position"](disassembly.html#LBL--GFX_PlayerLeftPosn)) to support this.
+But the player ship can move at a two-pixel resolution, and has two different bitmaps (["right position"](disassembly.html#LBL--GFX_PlayerRightPosn) and ["left position"](disassembly.html#LBL--GFX_PlayerLeftPosn)) to support this.
 * **Inventive use of the system stack.**  I saw a few nice examples of manipulating values stored on the system stack, for example overwriting a saved value, multiplying by three, and saving a `RTS` opcode by pulling the program counter in the same instruction as restoring a saved register.
 * **Seemingly unused variables.**  There are a few locations which are written to but, as far as I could tell, never read from, so their purpose is unclear to me.
 There are other locations which are, as far as I can tell, completely unused.
 * **Seemingly unused graphics.**  There are some bytes near the start which can be interpreted as [a small defender-like graphic](disassembly.html#LBL--GFX_SmallUnusedDefender).
 Maybe there were plans to use this as another "special" defender?
 * **Fall-through code.**  In a few places, one subroutine "falls through" into another.
 Another way of thinking of this is that some routines have multiple entry points.
-* **Collision detection via colours.**  In some situations, the code measures the game state by reading the video display memory, rather than with reference to stored program data.
+* **Collision detection via colours.**  In some situations, the code determines the game state by reading the video display memory, rather than with reference to stored program data.
 The code looks for the presence of, say, a defender, by looking for pixels which are either blue or red.
 I suspect the choice of this colour scheme was influenced by the fact that the two-bit codes for blue and red are `10` and `11` respectively, allowing a simple bitwise-and test for defender-coloured pixels.
 * **Split responsibility for destroying defenders.**  As far as I can tell, the job of destroying a defender when a player's shot hits it is split between the [subroutine which moves the shots](disassembly.html#LBL--Sub_MovePlayerShotsDown), and [the subroutine which moves the defenders](disassembly.html#LBL--Sub_MoveDefenderCheckHit).
 This all seems quite intricate but I expect is the best fit for the data structures used and the time constraints the code works under.
-* **Timekeeping with delays or sounds.**  Each update usually ends with a do-nothing delay loop, which gets shorter as the player gets more points.
+* **Timekeeping with delays or sounds.**  Each update usually ends with a do-nothing delay loop, which gets shorter as the player gets more points, speeding the game up.
 But when a sound effect is playing, bit-banging the audio output serves the dual purpose of creating the delay, so the do-nothing loop is skipped.
 The sound effects have to match the dynamic delay, so the sound effects get more frantic as the game speeds up — this counts as a feature I think.
 * **Score stored in Binary Coded Decimal.**  The player's score is stored in units of 100 points, as a four-digit BCD (16-bit) value.
 The code uses the special 6809 instruction `DAA` (for _Decimal Adjust after Addition_) for arithmetic with BCD values.
 The logic for awarding an extra life each 10,000 points falls out in a pleasingly simple way from this representation.
 * **Differing basic block layout.**  Code which in a high-level language would be an `if/else` is laid out differently in different places.
-Sometimes one of the blocks is 'inline', and other times both the `if` and the `else` arms are separate and jumped to and from.
+Sometimes one of the blocks is "inline", and other times both the `if` and the `else` arms are separate and jumped to and from.
 * **Iteration over arrays.**  Sometimes this is done by counting how many entries remain to be processed, and other times by comparing the record pointer with the "one past the end" value.
 * **Looping and sequencing split over updates.**  The fundamental logic implemented by [the code which animates the result of a defender shot hitting something](**TODO**) is reasonably straightforward.
 However, the code has to carefully track progress through the logic with an explicit state value, because it has to do a small piece of work each time it is called.
 This makes the code more complex.
 * **Partially-written single joystick mode?**  There is some duplicated state for recording whether the game is in one- or two-player mode.
 Different variables are used in the logic for player state vs the logic for selecting which joystick to read.
-I wonder whether there were plans to allow two players to play a two-player game where only one joystick was used.
+Perhaps there were plans to allow two players to play a two-player game where only one joystick was used?
 * **Use of illegal opcode.**  At one point, in code which seems to be resetting the "number of shots" game parameter, the opcode `8F` is used, which is not a valid 6809 opcode.
-It is reported as having a deterministic effect (_store X immediate_), but I did not get to the bottom of the effect on the game logic.
+It is [reported](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours#store-immediate) as having a deterministic effect (_store X immediate_), but I did not get to the bottom of the effect on the game logic.
 * **Stack leak.**  The code which implements the timeout when prompting the user for the speed and number of shots leaks two bytes of stack, because it does a `JMP` to the reset routine even though conceptually it is a subroutine.
 This was suspected by code inspection and verified under GDB.
 Compare the care taken in a similar situation in the [end-of-game code](disassembly.html#LBL--Sub_EndOfGame).
 * **Unused slot for defender explosion data?**  There is [space reserved](disassembly.html#LBL--Arr_DefenderExplosions) for up to ten defender explosions.
 However, the [code which processes this array](disassembly.html#LBL--Sub_StepDefenderExplns) seems to only handle the first nine entries — it initialises a counter to `10` then, in each iteration, decrements this counter and then tests it for being non-zero.
 I wasn't able to verify this behaviour in play though.
 * **Large unused section of memory image.**  The cassette memory image has a 602-byte section (out of a 7,525-byte image) of meaningless values, as far as I can tell.
 Perhaps this came about from a development process which made it difficult to mode large blocks of code or data, and so space had to be reserved?